akruszewski/gibl/manuscript/chapter1.md

 ![Symmetric-key algorithm](images/symmetric-algo.png)

+### 1.2.2.
+Asymmetric-key algorithm

-Instead, we want to use what is called an asymmetric algorithm or public-key cryptography.
+To solve the problems that arise with symmetric-key algorithms, we will use what is called an asymmetric algorithm or public-key cryptography.
 In this scheme, we have two kinds of keys: public and private.
 We share the public key with the world and keep the private one to ourselves.

-### 1.2.2.
-Asymmetric-key algorithm

 This algorithm scheme has a neat property where only the private key can decode a message, and the public key can encode a message.